-- of households have no access to sanitation.
+Access to water sanitation: 36,4% of households (63 279) have no access to water.
+19% of households have no access to sanitation.
 The biggest concentration of backlogs for water and sanitation services is located in the Ulundi (36,8%), Nongoma (58,4%) and Uphongolo (30,2%) Local Municipalities.
 Sparsely populated and dispersed settlements, topography and poor quality of ground water increasing the cost of service delivery.
-Unsustainable and increasing demand on the existing water infrastructure network is also a major challenge in this regard. - More than 40% of the population is indigent.
+Unsustainable and increasing demand on the existing water infrastructure network is also a major challenge in this regard.

+More than 40% of the population is indigent.
 Consumers in the rural areas are content with the 6KL/PPPD free basic water provided daily and barely exceeds this amount.
 Hence no revenue is collected in the rural areas.
 Spending less than 2% of property plant and equipment on operations maintenance.
-This results in inadequate resources for efficient operations and maintenance. - Electricity backlog.
+This results in inadequate resources for efficient operations and maintenance.

+Electricity backlog.
 15% of households in the district have no access to electricity.
-Abaqulusi and Ulundi have the highest backlog. - Limited capacity to respond timeously and effectively to the disasters.
-This manifests in the form of inadequate personnel to perform the disaster function; Lack of adequate and properly equipped vehicles to respond to disasters; lack of adequate funding for operational management of the disaster unit; and limited training of personnel due to budget constraints. - District Airport: The airport will not be self-sustainable in the near future.
+Abaqulusi and Ulundi have the highest backlog.

+Limited capacity to respond timeously and effectively to the disasters.
+This manifests in the form of inadequate personnel to perform the disaster function; Lack of adequate and properly equipped vehicles to respond to disasters; lack of adequate funding for operational management of the disaster unit; and limited training of personnel due to budget constraints.

+District Airport: The airport will not be self-sustainable in the near future.
 Maintenance costs are high, and infrastructure is deteriorating.
-This is due to the limited flights that operates from the Ulundi Airport and inability of the regional and district economy to sustain the airport. - Poor quality of local roads which renders some parts of the district inaccessible.
-70% of the road surface network in Zululand has a 0 years remaining life. - o Relatively high unemployment rate with about 19% of the Zululand district economically active population being employed.
+This is due to the limited flights that operates from the Ulundi Airport and inability of the regional and district economy to sustain the airport.

+Poor quality of local roads which renders some parts of the district inaccessible.
+70% of the road surface network in Zululand has a 0 years remaining life.

+Relatively high unemployment rate with about 19% of the Zululand district economically active population being employed.
 16% of the population forms part of the labour force in the Zululand district, and the labour force participation rate is 32.9%.
-Unemployment rate is 31.4% which is above the provincial average of 26%.
-Abaqulusi, uPhongolo, Nongoma and Ulundi have the highest unemployment rates. - The district lacks sound economic base.
-The district's economy is mostly dominated by government services, wholesale retail and trade which are generally non-tradable and
+Unemployment rate is

+31.4% which is above the provincial average of 26%.
+Abaqulusi, uPhongolo, Nongoma and Ulundi have the highest unemployment rates.

+The district lacks sound economic base.
+The district's economy is mostly dominated by government services, wholesale retail and trade which are generally non-tradable and poor manufacturing.
-- poor manufacturing.
 Agricultural sector performance is in decline in terms of production, imports, and exports.
-Out of 11 districts, Zululand is number 7 in terms of its contribution to the provincial GVA - o Municipality is grant dependent [government transfers for capital and operating expenses].
+Out of 11 districts, Zululand is number 7 in terms of its contribution to the provincial GVA

+Municipality is grant dependent [government transfers for capital and operating expenses].
 The current ratio comparing the value of a municipality's short-term assets (cash, bank deposits, etc) to short-term liabilities (creditors, loans due and so on) is 0.8.
 Norm is 1.5-2.
 The liquidity ratio showing the level of cash the municipality has and / or the ability it has to turn other assets into cash to pay off liabilities and other current obligations is 0.39.
 Norm is more than 1.
 The percentage of new revenue collected stands at 60.87%.
 The norm is 95% or more.